 Who should have a skin check?

-Australians with skin cancer risk factors are encouraged to have a skin check.
+Australians with skin cancer risk factors are encouraged to have a skin check on an annual basis.
 Your doctor can talk to you about your level of risk and how to self-examine your skin.
 It's important to get to know your skin and how to identify significant changes.
 Skin cancers rarely hurt and are much more frequently seen than felt.

 What is the difference between a skin check and an advanced skin check?